 An impressive black and white advertising campaign, inspired by Hollywood femmes fatales, was published in the most important women's magazines of the time.
 Elegance and beauty were the keywords behind an effective communication campaign, at times functional and descriptive and at times evocative and aspirational, that was instrumental in the product's success.

 The birth of a legend

 The vicissitudes of the First World War made way for a very prosperous period for Paglieri.
 The 1920s saw a move toward large-scale production of perfumes and colognes, such as Oil and Water of Marengo, sold in perfume shops.
 The year 1923 was very special: the Felce Azzurra Eau de Cologne was born.
 The product enjoyed unprecedented success, even challenging French parfumerie, undisputed industry leader at the time.
 In the wake of this success, Paglieri released the talcum powder of the same name in 1926, which would forever define that era and remains a unique and inimitable product to this day.

 A story that starts a long time ago

 Back in 1876, Lodovico Paglieri inherited his father's small shop on Via Mazzini, in the Piedmont town of Alessandria.
 The shop sold cosmetics, wigs and fragrances and Lodovico had an idea to start producing products under the Paglieri name in a small laboratory that was very centrally located in Piazza Vittorio Emanuele.
-It turned out to be a fantastic idea as year after year, new perfumes, cosmetics and creams enjoyed great success with a very demanding and refined female clientele.
+It turned out to be a fantastic idea: as year after year, Paglieri perfumes and cosmetics achieved immediate success with a very demanding and refined female clientele.
 The experience gained in the first decades laid solid foundations for the new and broader horizons of the later years.